• Welcome To Texas Travel Talk – About Us

 Top Things To Do In Gonzales, Texas

-The top things to do in Gonzales, Texas, include fun for kids.
+The top things to do in Gonzales, Texas, include Pioneer Village and the free Come And Take It Celebration.

-Just a bit over an hour outside Austin or San Antonio, we fell in love with this small town of just over 7,000 in population.
+You’ll fall in love with this small town in Texas of over 7,500 people just over an hour east of San Antonio.
 Some might drive by Gonzales and not know the hidden gems they pass by.
+Don’t be those people.
+It’s a fun place to learn about early Texas history.

 Pioneer Village

-Follow along as I show some fun things you can do in Gonzales, Texas, with kids and why you should put this town on your list of places to visit, especially if you have a child who has already studied Texas history in school.
+Follow along as I show some fun things you can do in Gonzales with kids and why you should put this town on your list of places to visit, especially if you have a child who has already studied the history of Texas in school.

 Pioneer Village is an outdoor living history center on the edge of town, just a short drive from downtown.
 A walk through the village will take you back in time, telling the story of the settlers who came to Gonzales, Texas, in the late 1800s and early 1900s.

-You’ll be able to go inside different buildings of an era, like the blacksmith shop, saloon, and Hamon church, a cypress-sided building still used for special events and weddings.
-If you are lucky, you’ll be able to spy several demonstrations during your visit, learning how Texans in centuries past lived and worked.
+You can go inside different buildings from an era, like the blacksmith shop, saloon, and Hamon church, a cypress-sided building still used for special events and weddings.
+If you are lucky, you’ll be able to spy several demonstrations during your visit, learning how Texans lived and worked in centuries past.

 Texas Travel Tip: Make plans to visit Pioneer Village on the first Saturday in October – during the famed Come and Take It Celebration weekend, where you will discover a battle reenactment.
-I had the privilege of viewing this, and it was like nothing I had ever experienced – volunteers in period costumes and real guns.
-See more below.
+More below.

-In the heart of downtown Gonzales, you can visit the Gonzales Old Jail Museum ($2 admission), where you can walk through the Sheriff’s office, jailer’s room, dungeon, and gallows.
-Yes, there were actual hangings in this jail.
-You’ll be able to see the hole in the wall used for escapees.
+In the heart of downtown Gonzales is one of the oldest historic jails in Texas.
+Visit the Gonzales Old Jail Museum ($2 admission), a jail that has been working for over 90 years, where you can walk through the Sheriff’s office, jailer’s quarters, dungeon, and gallows.
+There were actual hangings in this jail, and you’ll see the hole in the wall used for escapees.

-Texas Travel Tip: Make sure to plan your visit as they are only open on certain days of the week and at different times.
+Texas Travel Tip: Plan your visit as they are only open on certain days of the week and at different times.

 Things to Do in Gonzales Texas with Kids